A Dusting of Snow that Stix

 Oh yeah, at the top of the falls, there’s a cool tree.
 No clue what happened here, but a hummock or something was washed away at some point after being in place long enough for the tree to grow like this.

 Either that, or a hobbit lived here and recently moved out.
-Since this is 2017, I guess it’s up to you which set of facts is correct.
+Since this is 2017, I guess it’s up to you which set of facts is correct, as that’s how the news works now.
+Truthiness and all that.

 There you go: Pixie Falls.